Bureaus / Units

 Violent Criminal Enterprises Bureau

-The Violent Criminal Enterprises Bureau (VCE) was created by DA Melinda Katz when she merged the Office’s former Narcotics Investigations and Gang Violence Bureaus.
-The Violent Criminal Enterprises Bureau suppresses violent crime in Queens County by identifying and prosecuting drivers of violence engaged in organized criminal behavior, including members of violent street gangs, narcotics distribution operations, and firearms dealers.
+The Violent Criminal Enterprises Bureau (VCE) was created by DA Melinda Katz to combat violent criminal activity in Queens County by identifying and prosecuting drivers of violence, including members of violent street gangs and firearms dealers.

-The bureau has a dedicated staff of Assistant District Attorneys, investigators, and analysts with a combination of experience in trial practice, investigative work, and surveillance techniques.
-They aggressively pursue evidence through traditional coordinated information gathering from law enforcement agents, witnesses, other contacts, and members of the community.
+The bureau has a dedicated staff of Assistant District Attorneys, investigators, and analysts who possess a combination of experience in trial practice, investigative work, and surveillance techniques.
+They aggressively pursue evidence through traditional coordinated information gathering from law enforcement agents, witnesses, and members of the community.
 The bureau also collects, analyzes, and retains digital data through court-authorized electronic monitoring of sources that help the bureau zero in on criminals and prosecute them to the fullest extent of the law.

 For more information, email VCEB@queensda.org or call 718.286.7045.